Somerset, Massachusetts: Education

 Somerset is served by its own public school system.
 It has three elementary schools, from north to south they are the North Elementary School, the Chace Street School, and the South Elementary School.
 A fourth elementary school, Wilbur Elementary School, closed in June 2014 following a majority vote by the school board.
 Somerset Middle School (formerly known as Somerset Junior High School) is located adjacent to South Elementary along Brayton Avenue, and handles grades 6 through 8.
 Somerset Berkley Regional High School is located along County Street (Route 138).
 The school's mascot is the "Blue Raider", and its colors are dark blue and white.
 The school is known locally for having two former baseball players play professionally, Greg Gagne and Jerry Remy.
 The town is a member of the Diman Regional Vocational Technical High School system in Fall River, and high school students may also attend Bristol County Agricultural High School in Dighton.

 Many students of all grades attend private schools in Fall River, including Bishop Connolly High School.
 There are no private schools in the town.

 The new (and renamed) regional school opened in late August 2014.
-Projected costs for the new Somerset-Berkley Regional High School are now at $81.5 million to $83.8 million, notably higher than earlier estimates after planners found that more costs than they had believed wouldn't be reimbursed by the state.
+Projected costs for the new Somerset-Berkley Regional High School are now at $81.5 million to $83.8 million, notably higher than earlier estimates after planners found that more costs than they had believed would not be reimbursed by the state.
 The school was built just behind the old high school, atop the former location of the soccer fields and tennis courts.
 The football field and running track were completely refurbished and completed before the start of the school year.
 The first graduating class will be the class of 2015.
 The original high school building was set to be demolished in late 2014, and on its former site will be a new series of fields for student use.